Chae Chan Ping v. United States: Chae Chan Ping and lower court proceedings

-On June 2, 1887, Chae Chan Ping (柴禪平 (柴禅平, Chái Chánpíng)), a Chinese laborer who had resided in San Francisco since 1875, departed for British Hong Kong aboard the SS Belgic.
+On June 2, 1887, Chae Chan Ping (柴禪平 (柴禅平, Chái Chánpíng)), a Chinese laborer who had lived in San Francisco since 1875, departed for British Hong Kong aboard the SS Belgic.
 Prior to leaving the United States, he obtained a reentry permit under the provisions of the Chinese Exclusion Act, as amended in 1884, which required such documentation to secure reentry for outbound Chinese immigrants.
 At the time he departed, his return to the United States would have been lawful.
 During his absence, on October 1, 1888, Congress passed the Scott Act, which voided all reentry permits and barred the reentry of Chinese laborers abroad.
 Unaware of the change, Ping arrived six days later on October 7, 1888.
-He attempted to reenter the United States at the port of San Francisco but was detained by the United States Customs Service.
+He attempted to reenter the United States through San Francisco but was detained by the United States Customs Service.

 On October 10, 1888, a petition for a writ of habeas corpus was filed on behalf of Ping, challenging both the legality of his detention and the constitutionality of the Scott Act.
 Prior to the Immigration and Nationality Act of 1952, habeas corpus was the only means to challenge immigration-related legal orders.
 The case was heard two days later before Circuit Judges Ogden Hoffman Jr. and Lorenzo Sawyer.
 The pair were well-versed in immigration and nationality law, presiding over a large 19th-century "habeas corpus mill" in California that entertained thousands of such cases, mainly concerning Chinese immigrants.
 The cases of Chinese immigrants had an impact on judges Hoffman and Sawyer, who often showed sympathy toward Chinese immigrants.
 Nonetheless, when required to apply the Scott Act on October 15, 1888, both agreed that the act barred the reentry of Ping, and "Sawyer went out of his way to explain that the decision he and Hoffman reached did not represent a capitulation to popular prejudice."